 - Apply objective, comprehensive standards for evaluating and recommending investment options for your portfolio

-- Monitor and report performance of your portfolio and its underlying investments on an ongoing basis, and recommending changes when necessary
+- Monitor and report the performance of your portfolio and its underlying investments on an ongoing basis, and recommending changes when necessary

 - Conduct ongoing reviews of his or her business practices to ensure fiduciary principles are being properly applied